Baalkikhaal/ScrapeGodNumberRubikCube/README.md

 ## Requirements

 We need to setup a Python virtual environment with the following packages/modules.
+Ipython is optional and is needed for prototyping.
+We can also install Jupyter notebook for prototyping.

 - [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/)
 - [Requests](https://2.python-requests.org/en/master/)
 - numpy
 - matplotlib
-- ipython
+- ipython (optional)

 ## Installation